-- The paddlers that compete in a heat or semi-final of a sprint event are the only competitors eligible to paddle for that team in the finals of the same event unless approved otherwise at the discretion of the Race Director. - 2 Competitors may not compete in more than one team for each division of a sprint event. - Any canoe outside its assigned lane during the race, including the finish will result in a crew disqualification. - Turns are to be made anti-clockwise around the assigned lane turn buoy and within the assigned lane marker buoys.
-Turning otherwise or without the entire canoe and ama rounding the turn buoy will be cause for disqualification. - Whilst an event is taking place, competitors/coaches who are not racing will not be permitted on or near the start line, the turning buoy of Lane one, Lane one boundary closest to the beach, and the beach.
+- 1 If any team or competitor's canoe is past the start line before the start of a race, they may be disqualified if they do not retreat behind the start line. - 2 The paddlers that compete in a heat or semi-final of a sprint event are the only competitors eligible to paddle for that team in the finals of the same event unless approved otherwise at the discretion of the Race Director. - 3 Competitors may not compete in more than one team for each division of a sprint event. - 4 Any canoe outside its assigned lane during the race, including the finish will result in a crew disqualification. - 5 Turns are to be made anti-clockwise around the assigned lane turn buoy and within the assigned lane marker buoys.
+Turning otherwise or without the entire canoe and ama rounding the turn buoy will be cause for disqualification.

+6 Whilst an event is taking place, competitors/coaches who are not racing will not be permitted on or near the start line, the turning buoy of Lane one, Lane one boundary closest to the beach, and the beach.
 Teams or competitors found in this area may at the discretion of the Race Director, be disqualified from competing.

-17.5 Marathon and Short Course Events

-Course & Marker Requirements
+16.17 Marathon and Short Course Events Course & Marker Requirements

-- The race map of the course will clearly show turning points, danger zones, i.e., reefs, and any other obstacles.
+- 1 The race map of the course will clearly show turning points, danger zones, i.e., reefs, and any other obstacles.
 These are to be marked on the course by large clearly visible buoys, unless otherwise determined and clearly detailed at race briefings. - 2 Start buoys will be placed wide enough apart to accommodate all competitor canoes, side by side.
-A beach start will be between two flags, wide enough apart to accommodate all canoes, side by side. - The first turning buoy of a marathon course (not less than 10km) should be a minimum of 2 kilometres from the start line.
-If it is impractical to do so the Race Director shall set the buoy at a distance from the start line deemed safe after taking

-- into consideration local conditions and numbers of canoes to avoid mass craft turning and potential collisions. - The first turning buoy of a short course (less than 10km) event should be a minimum of 1 kilometre from the start line.
-If it is impractical to do so the Race Director shall set the buoy at a distance from the start line deemed safe after taking into consideration local conditions and numbers of canoes to avoid mass craft turning and potential collisions. - The use of permanent marine markers such as a pylon as a turning point in a course is at the discretion of the Race Director after a risk assessment has determined it safe to do so.
+In exceptional circumstances where there are a significant number of canoes, a Race Director can extend this rule, but must advise all competitors during the race briefing. - 3 A beach start will be between two flags, wide enough apart to accommodate all canoes, side by side. - 4 The first turning buoy of a marathon course (not less than 10km) should be a minimum of 2 kilometres from the start line (where conditions permit).
+If it is impractical to do so the Race Director shall set the buoy at a distance from the start line deemed safe after taking into consideration local conditions and numbers of canoes to avoid mass craft turning and potential collisions.
+The Race Director should also consider the use of staggered starts to minimise mass craft turning at the first turning buoy. - 5 The first turning buoy of a short course (less than 10km) event should be a minimum of 1 kilometre from the start line.
+If it is impractical to do so the Race Director shall set the buoy at a distance from the start line deemed safe after taking into consideration local conditions and numbers of canoes to avoid mass craft turning and potential collisions.
+The Race Director should also consider the use of staggered starts to minimise mass craft turning at the first can. - 6 The use of permanent marine markers such as a pylon as a turning point in a course is at the discretion of the Race Director after a risk assessment has determined it safe to do so.
+The fact that the turning point is a fixed marker must be clearly articulated to all paddlers at the race briefing.

-17.6 Marathon & Short Course Specific Race Rules
+16.18 Marathon & Short Course Specific Race Rules